srmainwaring/ardupilot/DESIGN.md

 ---

-### Arms and manipulation
+## Arms and manipulation

 Phase: 2, future GSoC

-Out of scope for this project entirely.
+Out of scope for this project.
 The schema abstraction already supports more than 2 limbs so AP_Biomimetic does not need to change.
 A future contributor adds an arm config file and an arm-specific gait primitive.
 The library stays the same.